PayamWeber/cutecms/Readme.md

-# Warning: App is not ready yet.
+# Warning: App is not completely ready yet.
 Work in progress.
 # TodoApp
 Hi, this is a project named TodoApp made for showing off my skills in laravel and php.
 Nice to see you wanna clone this app, enjoy!